raspberrypilearning/getting-started-with-the-sense-hat/en/step_8.md

 [[[rpi-sensehat-humidity]]]

-+ Create a scrolling text display which keeps people informed about the current pressure, temperature and humidity readings.
-You can use the scrolling text display code you created in the "Displaying text" step to help you.
++ Create a scrolling text display which keeps people informed about the current pressure, temperature, and humidity readings.
+You can use the scrolling text display code you wrote in the 'Displaying text' step to help you.

 --- collapse ---
 ---